OrthogonalDesign/DDD_Introduction/PITCHME.md

-And sometimes the principles/patterns are not only tell you what you supposed to do but also what you are NOT supposed to do
+And sometimes the principles/patterns are not only tell you what you supposed to do but also what you are NOT supposed to do.
+So I prefer say DDD help you to make design decision.

 ---
 ### Why DDD
 The business logic is the hard part of the software But it is also the core value of the software

+Domain Driven is Business Driven, so the full name is Business Domain Driven Design.

 Note:
 OK.
-So that is not what we doing now?
+So is that not what we doing now?
 Yes.
 We always implement the business logic in our code.
-So what is different.
+But there is different way to do that, different way is what I said design decision

 +++
 ### Example
 #### YearMonth
 Lot of business involves monthly processing:
+* Oil Royalty Product Period
 * Payroll Cycle
-* Oil Royalty Product Period
 ...

 Note:
+Let look a very simple example.

 There are lot of scenario which use the month as a unit period, the month here is different from the month part of a date, so I just named it as the YearMonth to make it clearer.